Simply LaKita

 Instructions

-• Begin the peaches and cream trifle recipe by opening 3 cans of sliced California Cling Peaches and allowing them to drain completely of the liquid.
+• Begin the delicious peach trifle recipe by opening the three 15-ounces cans of sliced peaches and allowing them to drain completely of the liquid.
 To do this, simply use a fine-mesh strainer over a medium-size bowl.
 Set aside.

 • Allow the 16 ounces of butter pound cake to thaw completely if using frozen and cut into small cubed pieces and set aside.

-• Begin assembling the peach trifle in a glass trifle bowl.
-Start with half of the cut-up cake, followed by topping with an even layer of ⅓ of the prepared cream using a spoon.
-Then add an even layer of half of the cling peaches.
+• Begin assembling the peach trifle in a glass trifle bowl or large glass bowl.
+Start the first layer with half of the cut-up cake, followed by the second layer by topping with an even layer of cream using a spoon.
+Then add an even layer of peaches.

 Notes